Adi4512/runable-on-steroid/README.md

-# React Visual Editor – Hiring Project for Runable
+# Runable on Steroid

 Hi Saksham & Runable Team 👋,

 I’m **Aditya Sharma**, and this is my submission for your hiring challenge.
-It took me a few hours to build, and I’ll be honest – I leveraged AI for some functionalities because I’m really good at **prompt engineering** and speeding up builds with it 🚀.
+It took me a few hours to build, and I’ll be honest – I leveraged AI for some functionalities because I’m really good at **prompt engineering** and why not use the resource if it's available.

 ### 👨‍💻 About Me
 - 💼 **Software Developer at TCS** – currently building a **quotation product from scratch**.